Leidang: Origins

 The age of the lething is disputed among scholars.
 The Icelandic sagas link the introduction of the lething to King Haakon I (The Good) of Norway in the tenth century.

 The first known lethings are found during the ninth and tenth centuries when Sea Kings could be elected.
 These rulers were given provisional authority over men who had to assemble for an allotted time to achieve certain limited and pre-agreed goals.
 The temporary kingships of early Viking society had no power of enforcement over their men as they exercised authority only by consent.

 The leidangr of Norway is first mentioned in 985 AD by the Skaldic courtly poets of Jarl Haakon of Western Norway and his son Erik.
 In each poem, the princes are praised for summoning the ships of the leidangr to the Battle of Hjörungavágr against a Danish fleet.
 The King of Norway, Harald Hardrada, is later praised by two court Skalds for summoning the leidangr to attack Denmark.
 Harald is also called king of the leidangr and the latter is termed almenningr, the duty and right of all men.
 During the 11th century Danish naval forces, though not termed leidangr, are sporadically praised as led by Danish kings (as Knut in his conquest of England).
 A Danish royal charter from 1085 stipulates that certain people on the lands of the canons of Lund are liable to pay fines for neglecting expeditio.

 According to historian Niels Lund, there was no real leiðangr in Denmark until 1170.
 Historian Sverre Bagge has disputed Lund's interpretation, pointing to earlier references to a leiðangr, saga mentions of leiðangr, and archeological evidence that indicates the presence of considerable military mobilization.

-Finland has had some form of ledung system after its conquest by Sweden.
+Finland also had some form of ledung system after its conquest by Sweden.
 It was also used in Denmark as well as in Norway.